Ragge123/MultipeMC/readme.md

 3. Change the goto command for each input `IF %M%==1 goto unused`, changing it from `goto unused` to `goto x` (where x is the account you specify below, example for Account1: `IF %M%==1 goto 1`)

 4. Same as in linux you're gonna decide what your input does.
 Edit `mccli.bat` or `mccliw8.bat` depending on what operating system your on.
-Where 1 is your input, and Account1 is your account name or whatever you named your .ini file
+Where 1 is the x we talked about in the previous step, and Account1 is your account name or whatever you named your .ini file

 ```xml
 :1